elyse502/Portfolio-Website/README.md

 ## Description

-This is my personal portfolio website, showcasing my skills as a front-end developer and UI/UX designer.
-The website provides information about me, my skills, and a selection of my work.
+This is a personal portfolio website, showcasing the skills as a front-end developer and UI/UX designer.
+The website provides information about the owner, her skills, and a selection of her work.

 ## Features